100Sp4rk100/Lambda-OS/README.md

 Finally, open it and press 1.

+Before install the launcher, you need to follow the [installation guide](#installation-guide).

 ## Clock
 You now have the time on your calculator.
 This feature remains experimental.
 Indeed, when the calculator is turned off, it shuts down.
 Therefore, there is an `OFF` application to prevent this.